This post is from July 2020. In May 2021, BC is currently in Step 1 of a 4-step restart plan.

 Where: 4584 Blackcomb Way, Whistler

 The SLCC is a three-story, 30,400-square foot award-winning cultural centre designed to blend the traditional Squamish Longhouse with the Lil’wat Istken.
 Cultural Ambassadors share their knowledge and stories with guests, augmenting the information shared throughout the centre’s curated collection of artifacts and contemporary pieces.

 Where: 1000 Rancher Creek Rd, Osoyoos

-A 9,000 square-foot interpretive centre that exhibits 2 films, the Inkameep Day School Art Collection, indoor and outdoor interactive exhibits, a 1.5 km walking trail, and reconstructed traditional Okanagan village, and (visitor favourite) interpreter hosted programs which boast a fun filled experience for all ages.
+A 9,000 square-foot interpretive centre that exhibits 2 films, the Inkameep Day School Art Collection, indoor and outdoor interactive exhibits, a 1.5 km walking trail, and reconstructed traditional Okanagan village, and (visitor favourite) interpreter hosted programs for all ages.

 Sncewips Heritage Museum

 Where: Okanagan Lake Shopping Centre 260-525 Hwy 97S, Kelowna